grails/grails-forge-ui/README.md

 ## Running a Grails Forge API locally to dev against

-If you want to run against a version of the starter api (Micronaut Starter Api)[https://github.com/grails/grails-forge]
+If you want to run against a version of the starter api (Grails Starter Api)[https://github.com/grails/grails-forge]

 Outside of this project pull down that repo